Temporal Action Selection for Action Chunking: Problem Formulation

-In action chunk, the first action is predicted using the latest observations, thus achieving optimal reactivity.
-In contrast, the last action of the chunk benefits from extended temporal context, enabling superior decision consistency through enhanced modeling of latent patterns in human demonstrations.
-Concurrently, actions within the same chunk exhibit improved motion coherence due to joint prediction from shared observations.
-These three attributes—reactivity, decision consistency, and motion coherence—collectively determine action performance.
-Consequently, when deploying classical action chunking, the chunk length must be manually adjusted based on environmental properties: longer chunk lengths are favored for deterministic environments, while shorter lengths are necessitated for tasks involving noise interference or dynamic uncertainties (e.g., peg-in-hole tasks).
-This dependence on manual adjustment constrains the policy from realizing its full performance potential.
-Furthermore, within structured tasks like FurnitureBench\cite{heo2023furniturebench}, involving sequential sub-tasks (positioning, grasping, transporting, aligning, inserting, screwing, among others), the requirements for reactivity and decision consistency vary across phases.
-Critically, executing complete action chunks enforces a rigid advantage pattern: reactivity dominates the early phase of a chunk, while decision consistency prevails in its later phase—this creates suboptimal cyclic trade-offs throughout the entire execution process.
-Additionally, at inter-chunk boundaries, motion coherence is further degraded by discontinuous policy invocations.
+This design introduces a fundamental trade-off between reactivity and decision consistency.
+The first action $a_t^0$ is generated using the most recent observations and therefore achieves optimal reactivity with respect to immediate sensory feedback.
+Conversely, the last action $a_t^{l-1}$ is informed by an implicitly extended temporal context window, which has been shown to enhance the modeling of latent patterns in human demonstrations and thereby improve decision consistency\cite{liu2025bidirectional}.
+As a result, the overall performance of the policy becomes critically dependent on the manually selected chunk length $l$.
+This dependence forces practitioners to tune $l$ according to the specific characteristics of the target environment.
+Longer chunk lengths are generally preferred in deterministic settings, whereas shorter lengths are necessary for tasks that involve sensor noise or dynamic uncertainties (e.g., peg-in-hole tasks).
+Such manual adjustment not only introduces an additional hyperparameter burden but also constrains the policy from realizing its full potential across varying conditions.
+Moreover, within structured tasks like FurnitureBench\cite{heo2023furniturebench}, involving sequential sub-tasks (positioning, grasping, transporting, aligning, inserting, screwing, among others), the relative importance of reactivity and decision consistency can shift substantially from one phase to the next.

-To address these limitations, we predict and cache action chunks at every timestep.
-With a cache size of $k$ ($k \leq l$), at timestep $t$ we have $k$ candidate actions $\{a_{t}^{0}, \ldots, a_{t-k+1}^{k-1}\}$, each predicted for the current timestep $t$ but computed using observations from $s_{t-k+1}$ to $s_t$ respectively.
-These candidates exhibit complementary advantages: $a_{t}^{0}$ is predicted using the most recent observations, thus achieving optimal reactivity, while $a_{t-k+1}^{k-1}$ leverages an extended temporal context to attain superior decision consistency.
-By dynamically selecting from this candidate set, our approach autonomously optimizes the triad of reactivity, decision consistency, and motion coherence across diverse environments and task phases.
+To address these limitations, a natural strategy is to predict action chunks at each timestep while retaining multiple candidate actions that originate from different temporal contexts.
+At a given timestep $t$, these candidates are all applicable to the current decision yet are computed using observations drawn from varying historical horizons.
+Because each candidate embodies a distinct trade-off between reactivity and decision consistency, dynamically selecting among them offers a principled mechanism for autonomously balancing this trade-off in response to both environmental properties and task-phase transitions.

-\section{METHOD}
+\section{Method}